arinspunk/figma-design-analyzer-mcp/readme.md

 ### 🧠 Prompting

-1. Before you start designing with Claude, [make it an expert in UX/UI](prompts/prompt-ux-ui-specialist.md) 🎨
+1. Before you start analyzing with Claude, [make it an expert in UX/UI](prompts/prompt-ux-ui-specialist.md) 🎨

    > **Note**: Also in [Galician](prompts/prompt-ux-ui-especialista-gal.md), [Português](prompts/prompt-ux-ui-especialista-pt.md) and [Español](prompts/prompt-ux-ui-especialista-es.md).